Dyslexia Therapy Frequently Asked Questions

 - at least 5 demonstration lessons of the practice of multisensory structured language education, each observed by an instructor from a training program that meets the requirements of the licensing rules; and

-- has successfully passed the Alliance National Registration Examination for Multisensory Structured Language Education: Practitioner Level administered by the Academic Language Therapy Association (ALTA).
+- has successfully passed the Academic Language Therapy Association (ALTA) Competency Exam for Multisensory Structured Language Education: Practitioner Level

 Licensed Dyslexia Therapist: